Prajjwals110/Basic-Banking-System/README.md

 <h1><hr>The Sparks Foundation </h1><br>
 <b><hr>Internship Project : Basic Banking System 💻<br></b>
-Create a simple dynamic website which has the following specs.<br><br>
+Created a simple dynamic website which has the following specs.<br><br>

-Start with creating a dummy data in database for upto 10 customers.Customers table will have basic fields such as name, email, current balance etc. Transfers table will record all transfers happened.<br><br>
+Started with creating a dummy data in database for upto 10 customers.
+Customers tables have basic fields such as name, email, current balance etc. Transfers table will record all transfers happened.<br><br>

-Flow: Home Page > View all Customers > Select and View one Customer > Transfer Money > Select customer to transfer to > View all Customers.<br><br>
+Flow: Home Page > View all Customers > Select and View Customer > Transfer Money > Select customer to transfer to > View all Customers.<br><br>

-No Login Page.
-No User Creation.
-Only transfer of money between multiple users.<br><br>

 <br><br>